TEAM

 In a nutshell, you are responsible for school leadership and strategy and for having the policies and processes in place to monitor and report on your school’s progress and to engage with your school community.

 NZSTA is working very hard to encourage parents and whānau participation on school boards in order to help share and support the education of their children.
 To that end, NZSTA has rolled out the Korari Programme for anyone interested in finding out about standing for the school board elections and having a say in the education of their children.
-Attached are links to the resources for the Korari programme for those interested in becoming a trustee and the Community Member Guide to the Role of the Board of Trustees.
+Attached are links to the resources for the Korari programme for those interested in becoming a member and the Community Member Guide to the Role of the Board.